H'El on Earth: Summary

 Supergirl fights H'El in the Great War while Superboy continues protecting Kara in Argo City.
 As Superman watches Jor-El and Lara on Kryptonopolis, he encounters a mysterious person who knows about his travel in time.
 Superboy is attacked by the Eradicator again, but Superboy uses a portal opened by the Oracle to send the Eradicator to Smallville in the present.
 H'El also attacks Superboy on Argo City, but Superboy and Supergirl realize if H'El is injured in a timeline, he will take damage in another.
 The clones that attacked Supergirl earlier acknowledge her as their leader and help her in the battle.

 Superboy's confrontation with H'El does not last long, as H'El disappears.
 As Superboy realizes Krypton is about to explode, he tells Kara about his mission.
 Meanwhile, Supergirl and the clones had defeated H'El, who commits suicide.
-Supergirl returns to the present while Superboy uses his powers to save Argo City just when Krypton explodes, sacrificing his life.
+Supergirl returns to the present while Superboy uses his powers to save Argo City as Krypton explodes, sacrificing his life.
 Superman has met his father Jor-El, who comes from an alternate future where he discovered he was the one who created H'El in the first place.
 He has also travelled to the past to ensure H'El does not conquer Krypton.
 Superman and Jor-El travel to Krypton's core and fight H'El.
-At first, Jor-El wants to kill H'El but Superman instead uses H'El own chronal powers against him and freezes him with his super-breath, locking H'El in a state of eternal limbo.
+At first, Jor-El wants to kill H'El but Superman instead uses H'El's chronal powers against him and freezes him with his super-breath, locking H'El in a state of eternal limbo.
 As Superman and Supergirl are reunited in the present, the Oracle informs them of Superboy's sacrifice.
 Superman and Supergirl return to Earth but in a small instant, Krypton is brought back to life in the present, right before it disappears.